 In the realization of the freezing point, the recommended "induced inner freeze" method [4,5] was used.
-Due to the deep supercool of as much as 25 K below the freezing-point temperature of highpurity Sn, the technique for the realization of the Sn freezing point is different from that of the other ITS-90 freezing-point metals.
-The freezing point was achieved by heating the cell overnight to approximately 5 K above the freezing-point temperature and then setting the furnace temperature about 0.5 K below the freezing-point temperature of the metal and monitoring the temperature of the metal with the check thermometer (SPRT).
-When the Sn had cooled to its freezing-point temperature, the freezing-point cell with the check thermometer was removed from the furnace until the start of recalescence.
-At the beginning of that recalescence, the fixed-point cell was placed back into the furnace, the check thermometer removed and two fused-silica glass rods were inserted for three minutes each into the reentrant well of the cell to induce an inner solid-liquid interface.
+The freezing point of In was achieved by heating the cell overnight to approximately 5 K above the freezing-point temperature and then setting the furnace temperature about 3 K below the freezing-point temperature of the metal and monitoring the fixed point with the check thermometer during the supercool of the metal and the subsequent recalescence.
+At the beginning of the recalescence, the furnace control temperature was set to approximately 0.7 K below the fixed-point temperature of the metal, the check thermometer removed and two fused-silica glass rods were inserted four minutes each into the reentrant well of the cell to induce an inner solid-liquid interface.
 Finally, the "cold" thermometer was reinserted into the cell and, after equilibrium was obtained, measurements begun.
 Using an excitation current of 1 mA, thermometer readings were recorded continuously until the freezing was complete.
-After each freezing-point realization, the SPRT was measured at the triple point of water (TPW) to calculate W(Sn) [W(Sn) = R(Sn)/R(0.01 $^{\circ}$ C)].
+After each freezing-point realization, the SPRT was measured at the triple point of water (TPW) to ensure that the thermometer had not changed.